 10.6 PROMPTING WARNINGS: If either player has the opinion that the referee is failing to issue a mandatory warning, he/she may remind the referee that such a warning is necessary.

 10.7 CALLING FOULS: The referee will call all fouls as soon as they occur and will inform the incoming player that he/she has ball in hand.

 10.8 PROTESTING FOULS: If a player believes that the referee has failed to call a foul, he must protest to the referee before his/her opponent takes his/her next shot.
-If the player fails to do so, the foul is considered not to have occurred.
+If the player fails to do so, the foul is considered to have not occurred.

-10.11 REPLAY OF GAME: If a tournament official or his/her appointed substitute cannot make a clear determination of the facts, or specific circumstances relating to a given rule or game situation, the tournament official has the option of requiring that shot be replayed or a game be restarted.
+10.11 REPLAY OF GAME: If a tournament official or his/her appointed substitute cannot make a clear determination of the facts or specific circumstances relating to a given rule or game situation, the tournament official has the option of requiring that shot be replayed or a game be restarted.

 10.12 RESOLVING DISPUTES: Any disagreement between the two players will be resolved by the League Operator or his/her appointed substitute, or any administrative member of the UPA.